narfman0/wordpress-markup-translator/README.md

 If you have content within certain elements in your html, do something like the following:

-    var regex = /\[(\S+)(.*?)\]/g;
     $(document).ready(function(){
         $('.story').each(function(i) {
             this.innerHTML = wordpressShortcodeTranslator.translate(this.innerHTML);
         });
     });

-The regex pulls out anything matching the form [shortcode ...], then iteratively replaces each instance with the proper markup respective to that vendor.
+.story markup is iteratively replaced with translated markup respective to the shortcode vendor.
 Note: twitter widget js and any vendor necessary items are loaded as necessary.

 License
 -------